jpalmeidaalves/webserv/configtasks.md

 127.0.0.1:8001

-3) after epoll_wait
+3) after epoll_wait✅

 - sockfd (changed) (inside accept_and_add_to_poll)

     a) get details about ip and port from sockfd (getsockname); ✅
-    b) iterater over server and find server matching ip and port;
+    b) iterater over server and find server matching ip and port; ✅
-    c) check if a server has a requested host;
+    c) check if a server has a requested host; ✅
-    d) if not use the first server;
+    d) if not use the first server; ✅

-4) add server pointer
+4) add server pointer ✅
 Incomming Connections (new Connection())
 Request &
 Response &